gsoft-inc/sg-orbit/CONTRIBUTING.md

 When Lerna version prompt pop, you should pick a version number matching your future main version.
 E.g. if you plan on publishing your changes as version `19.0.0` once they are done, your alpha version should be `19.0.0-alpha.1`.

 If you need to publish a subsequent alpha package for the same version, do not select any Lerna suggestion.
-Instead, select "Custom" and then enter "alpha".
+Instead, select **"Custom Prelease"** and then enter **"alpha"**.
 By doing so, the new alpha package version will be `19.0.0-alpha.2`.

 ### Troubleshooting